 - They are entitled to the same amount of sick pay as all other workers

-Nb.
-The exact amount each zero-hours worker is owed should be specified in their contract – and if not, then they are entitled to the statutory minimum.
+NB.
+The exact amount each zero hours or casual worker is owed should be specified in their contract – and if not, then they are entitled to the statutory minimum.

 You need to state